How to Program Good is a series focusing on the practice of writing Good Programs.

 Just Use Data

 Designing interfaces which are generic enough to hide their implementation, specific enough to be useful, and simple enough to rarely need changing, is more of an art than a science.
-Later chapters will provide different ways to think about the overall structure of your program to help see how components work together to form a larger whole, and these different angles on the problem may make it easier to find solutions, but ultimately good interface design is just a matter of practice.
-This section describes a rule which should be followed when defining an interface, and by reducing the field of possible solutions this rule will also help with tricky design problems.
+As we go on we will encounter different ways to think about the overall structure of a program to help see how components work together to form a larger whole.
+These different angles on the problem may make it easier to find solutions, but ultimately good interface design is just a matter of practice.
+This section describes one rule which should be followed when defining an interface, and by reducing the field of possible solutions this rule will also help with tricky design problems.

 In almost all cases the inputs and outputs of an interface should be just data.
 When data crosses the interface boundary (either being given as an input, or being returned as an output) its meaning is not tied to the state of the caller or component, and so can be treated just as it is.
 When non-data is passed across the interface boundary then so is the implied state of the caller/component associated with that non-data.
 This implied state then necessarily must become part of the documented interface contract, leaving it more complex to understand and more difficult to correctly implement.